BizHubKY/PublicResources/README.md

 BizHub Files made publicly accessible on the internet.

-BizHub Ltd has full rights to all resources shared in this repository and can only be used by BizHub Ltds or other who have received permission from BizHub Ltd.
+BizHub Ltd has full rights to all resources shared in this repository and can only be used by BizHub Ltd. or other parties whom have received permission from BizHub Ltd.

 Contact info@bizhub.ky for more information.